Know before you go! Check out our Waiting Area Webcams.

 Failure to maintain vehicle insurance will result in insurance lapse fees up to $2,500.
-If you will not be driving your vehicle for a significant length of time, we encourage you to surrender your tag to avoid insurance fees or tickets.
+If you will not be driving your vehicle for a significant length of time, we encourage you to surrender your DC tags to avoid insurance fees or tickets.

 - If you live in a residential parking area and need to obtain a residential parking permit, you will be able to do so at the time of vehicle registration.
 There is an additional fee for residential parking.